ganu8285/HrEmployee/README.md

-# HrEmployee  || Power BI Visualization Project

-HR EMPLOYEE Dashboard – Power BI Visualization Project

-📌 Project Overview
+HR Employee Dashboard – Power BI Visualization Project 📌 Project Overview
-This project analyzes HR employee data using Power BI.
-It provides interactive visualizations to explore key metrics, employee demographics, engagement trends, and geographic distribution.
-The goal was to enhance my skills in data storytelling, Power BI techniques, and effective data presentation.
+This project analyzes HR employee data using Power BI to create interactive visualizations.
+It helps explore key metrics, employee demographics, engagement trends, and geographic insights.
+The goal is to improve data storytelling, Power BI skills, and effective data presentation.

-📊 Key Features of the Dashboard
+📊 Key Features
-🔹 Three Key Metrics Cards
+🔹 Three Main Metrics:

-Verified Users: Total number of verified employees in the dataset.
+Verified Users – Total number of verified employees.
-Verified Users' Followers: Total number of followers of verified employees.
+Followers of Verified Users – Total followers of verified employees.
-Total Tweets: Overall count of tweets related to HR employees.
+Total Tweets – Number of tweets related to HR employees.

-🔹 Two Slicers for Data Filtering
+🔹 Data Filters (Slicers):

-Account Creation Year: Filter data based on when employee accounts were created.
+Account Creation Year – Filter data by when employee accounts were created.
-Verified Users: Filter between verified and non-verified employees.
+Verified Status – View verified or non-verified employees separately.

-📈 Insights Gained
+📈 Key Insights

-Verified Users: Significant impact on employee engagement and activity.
-Geographic Trends: Certain regions showed higher activity, indicating stronger engagement.
+Verified Users are more engaged and active.
+Geographic Trends show higher engagement in specific regions.
-Retweet Analysis: Identified popular locations and keywords.
+Retweet Analysis reveals popular locations and keywords.
-Employee Demographics: The animated graph highlighted the correlation between employee followers and their locations.
+Employee Demographics highlight the relationship between followers and locations.
-🛠 Tools and Techniques Used
+🛠 Tools & Techniques Used

-Power BI: For creating interactive dashboards.
+Power BI – Creating interactive dashboards.
-Data Storytelling: Presenting insights in an engaging and meaningful way.
+Data Storytelling – Presenting insights in a meaningful way.
-Data Cleaning & Preparation: Ensuring accurate and relevant visualizations.
+Data Cleaning & Preparation – Ensuring accuracy in visualizations.
 🖥 How to Use the Dashboard

-Filters: Use slicers to filter by account creation year and verified users.
+Filters: Use slicers to filter by year or verified users.
-Drill-Down: Click on the donut chart to explore distribution by location.
+Drill-Down: Click on the donut chart to see data by location.
-Interactivity: Hover over graphs/maps for detailed insights.
+Interactivity: Hover over graphs/maps for details.
-Animation: Watch trends in employee followers vs. location over time.
+Animation: Watch trends in employee followers over time.
 🚀 Getting Started

-Download the Power BI file from this repository.
+Download the Power BI file from the repository.
 Open the file in Power BI Desktop.
-Explore the interactive visualizations and insights.
+Explore the visualizations and insights.
-⭐ If you like this project, don’t forget to star the repository!
+⭐ Like this project?
+Don’t forget to star the repository!